matplotlib/CZI_2021-03_mpl/proposal.md

 > project(s) are expected to reach upon completion of the grant (maximum of 500
 > words)

+> 164 words

+Quantitatively evaluating maintenance work can be tricky---some Issues or PRs take minutes to review while others can take days to weeks of effort---but we believe that there is value at looking at the throughput of issues and PRs supported by the grant.
+The total number of open issues and PRs is dependent on both how many come in and the amount of work done by volunteers.
+We will aim to hit the following metrics:

+- Initial response to all issues / new PRs within a week
+- Resolve majority of new issues / PRs within 1 month
+- Review and resolve 100 issues / quarter
+- Reduce and merge or close 100 PRs / quarter
+- 8 mid-sized new features (4 per year)
+- Feature releases every 6 months, 2-3 patch releases between feature releases

+As mentioned above, Matplotlib is involved in on-going and proposed work on improving diversity in our community.
+We will implement the recommendations of those efforts and, if funded, support the Matplotlib Contributor Experience Lead.

 ## Diversity, Equity, and Inclusion (DEI) Statement